Here you will find music, films, art, musicals, instrumental works, and

-James is a member of BMI, The Dramatist Guild of America, The American Composers Forum, The Playwrights Center, The National Association of Negro Musicians, Inc., Composers Diversity Collective, Theatre West, The Society of Composers & Lyricist and the American Society of Music Arrangers and Composers.
-He is the Executive Director of the Laity Institute of the Arts, a Private Arts Foundation which teaches the visual and performing arts to children and adults.
+James is a member of BMI, The Dramatist Guild of America, The American Composers Forum, The Playwrights Center, The Academy of Scoring Arts, The National Association of Negro Musicians, Inc, Composers Diversity Collective, Theatre West, The Society of Composers & Lyricists, and the American Society of Music Arrangers and Composers.
+He is the Executive Director of the Laity Institute of the Arts, a Private Arts Foundation that teaches children and adults the visual and performing arts.
 He is also an accomplished playwright and composer.
-He learned to hone his skills in musical theatre through New Musicals Inc. formerly the Academy for New Musical Theatre.
+He learned to hone his skills in musical theatre through New Musicals Inc.

-He studied music under Emmy Award-winning and Academy Award-nominated composers such as Gerald Fried (Roots, Roots: The Next Generation, Star Trek, Napoleon and Josephine) Thomas Richard Sharp (When Harry Met Sally, City Slickers, Aladdin, Little Mermaid) Jerry Grant (Quantum Leap, Hired to Kill, Hunter) and composition under Dr. Russel Steinberg one of America's leading Neo-Classical composer, conductor and music educators.
-He was also the subject of an original autobiographical television pilot written by Jeffrey Alan Fiskin and produced by Linda Obst and Stacey Sher called "Homeboyz" dealing with the care and nurturing of hardened gang members and student dropouts in Watts and South-Central Los Angeles in the 1990's.
+He studied music under Emmy Award-winning and Academy Award-nominated composers such as Gerald Fried (Roots, Roots: The Next Generation, Star Trek, Napoleon, and Josephine), Thomas Richard Sharp (When Harry Met Sally, City Slickers, Aladdin, Little Mermaid), Jerry Grant (Quantum Leap, Hired to Kill, Hunter) and composition under Dr. Russel Steinberg one of America's leading Neo-Classical composer, conductor and music educators.
+He was also one-half the subject of an original autobiographical television pilot written by Jeffrey Alan Fiskin and produced by Linda Obst and Stacey Sher called "Homeboyz," dealing with the care and nurturing of hardened gang members and student dropouts in Watts and South-Central Los Angeles in the late 1980s and early 1990s.

 Recording This Time and Age an original musical in a THX 5.1 studio